THE CENTRALIS SCHOLAR PROGRAM...

 2019 Honors Program first year class!

 Centralis Scholar Award

-Awarded to 20 outstanding high school seniors and covers 100 percent of tuition (up to 36 credits a year), room and board and some general expenses for four years.
+Awarded to 20 outstanding high school seniors and covers full-tuition, room and board and some general expenses for four years.
 Its current four-year value is approximately $93,000

 Centralis Gold Award

-Awarded to multiple outstanding high school seniors and covers 100 percent of tuition (up to 36 credits a year) for four years.
+Awarded to multiple outstanding high school seniors and covers full-tuition for four years.
 Its four-year value is approximately $56,000

 The minimum eligibility requirements to compete for a Centralis Honors Scholarship, and therefore a seat in the 2019 Honors Program first year class, are a 3.7 high school GPA